architecture-first/boa-showcase/docs/programming/Concepts.md

 The Vicinity is an environment that transcends the particular runtime environments.
 This is similar to accessing a database from various locations, except it is based on processing instead of data.
-Unlike the HTTP protocol communication, there is minimal setup to support this extensibility.
-Regardless, the usual networking security rules should apply.

 ## Robustness

 An Actor should be resilient like a human is when something goes unexpectedly.
-For instance, if you show up to a store to return a product and are missing a receipt the manager can still look up your sale with your credit card and grant a refund.
+For instance, if you show up to a store to return a product and are missing a receipt the manager can still find your sale by using your credit card and grant a refund.
 Both you and the manager end the situation on a happy note.

 It is too often that an application fails in production producing a SEV 1 situation when the problem is minor, such as finding that a field is missing on a POJO for the results of a query.